Unclaimed Money And Unclaimed Property

-UnclaimedMoney.org is your free source for information on the tens of billions of unclaimed money and unclaimed property being held today in state and federal unclaimed accounts.
+UnclaimedMoney.org is a great resource for information on the tens of billions of money and property being held today in state and federal unclaimed accounts.
 By clicking on the “Search Your State” link you can freely search your state data base for unclaimed funds.
 If you want to learn more about the subject matter of unclaimed property in general and require a more comprehensive search strategy, Check out our “What is Unclaimed Money” section.
 Here are some basic tips:

 - Insurance policies